Missing customers in your store?How to get more customers back in your brick-and-mortar store

 Customers no longer start their purchase in the store when they “have a look around”.
 The journey to spend money has shifted and starts with browsing and researching.
 Therefore, it is important to be easily found and visible at all times wherever your customers are.
 For the retailer this does not necessarily require an online shop.
 Digital touchpoints where your customer can get in touch with you becomes more and more crucial.
 Already 64% of customers expect you to interact with them in real time.
 As a retailer you need to be able to offer customers the same services online as in person – preferably in advance and at best 24/7.
 You can achieve a 1:1 customer interaction easily via text, voice or video chats.
 Customers questions can be answered in real time by experts, inventories can be checked during the online consultation and subsequently also real-time orders can be processed in-store pick-up.
 Bringing your trained store associates into play you can provide an authentic and emotional interaction for the customer which online shopping cannot supply in these dimensions.
 Digital tools will assist your store becoming your customers favorite choice.

-Designing an emotional shopping experience for your customer
+Designing an emotional customer experience

 Your store is the only touchpoint that channels your customers emotions and can contribute additional value to the purchase.
 The Financial times reports that according to H&M CEO Helena Helmersson, a key goal is to strengthen the relationship with the customer.
 Store employees can actively help create a positive association among customers and build loyalty by offering personalized support.
 Nowadays customers research and compare products before they come into store.
 The last thing they want is to start all over again.
 With the help of digital tools your store associates can improve their clienteling performance.
 A seamless interaction is created and time-consuming secondary activities are shortened to a minimum.
 During the consultation certain digital tools can retrieve customers key data in real time from the customers profile using information sourced via digital touchpoints.
 This enables the store associate to offer customized support, to devote more time to the actual consultation and the interpersonal exchange.